fbdnl/Mage2TS/README.md

 All the variables are as following:

 ```
-*host*: the website/IP address of your Magento instance
+host: the website/IP address of your Magento instance
-*class*: classname you want to use (default to 'Magento')
+class: classname you want to use (default to 'Magento')
-*firebase*: if true, it will place the generated file into 'functions/src'; if false, it will place it into 'src'
+firebase: if true, it will place the generated file into 'functions/src'; if false, it will place it into 'src'
-*store*: if you want to retrieve Swagger schema from a specific store (default to 'default')
+store: if you want to retrieve Swagger schema from a specific store (default to 'default')
 ```

 ## Thanks to